papivot/kickstart-pks-on-aws/README.md

 terraform apply plan
 ```

-This should deploy the Opsman VM and all the required AWS artifacts(networking/security groups, DNS etc) necessary to PKS environment.
+This should deploy the OpsMan VM and all the required AWS artifacts(networking/security groups, DNS etc) necessary to PKS environment.

 The `terraform.tfstate` and `output.tf` file contains the required outputs from the terraform run.